 Hourly rates throughout the country vary.
 Being in a less expensive part of the UK, compared with say London, could make £50-60 difference to the overall repair cost.

 Also, consider the ease of replacement.
 Some faulty diverter valves are easy to get to and easy to replace.

-Boilers that are 8-10 years old are certainly not as advanced as new boilers.
-We already know there is a diverter valve fault.
+Boilers that are 8-10 years old are certainly not as advanced as new boilers, and most already experience diverter valve problems at that age.

 Boiler manufacturers tend to offer warranties in the 5-10-year range, so you know you won’t have any problems during that time.